 RLC and Slater and Gordon announce NSW Strip Search Class Actions Investigation

-Redfern Legal Centre and Slater and Gordon Lawyers are joining forces to investigate potential class actions for people who have been unlawfully strip-searched by NSW Police in the last six years.
+Redfern Legal Centre and Slater and Gordon Lawyers are teaming up to investigate potential class actions for people who have been unlawfully strip-searched by NSW Police in the last six years.

 - You were asked to take off some or all of your clothing

 - You were asked to show or move your bra or underpants

 - Police looked underneath your bra or underpants

 - Police peered into your clothing to see your bra, underpants or parts of your body

 - You were searched after a police drug dog noticed you

 Registering for the class actions investigation is confidential and free.
 You will receive updates about the investigation, as well as find out more about your rights in any potential class action proceedings.